 From Sonic Sat AM: Princess Sally, though heir to the throne of the House of Acorn, is far too busy leading a resistance movement of desperate refugees from Doctor Robotnik's regime, to bother with the niceties of being a Princess.

-Twilight Sparkle is the same way, even before she gained her wings.
-She won't even wear her crown unless it's a special occasion
+Twilight Sparkle is the same way, once she gains her wings.
+She won't even wear her crown unless it's a special occasion.

 The Adventures of Teddy Ruxpin: Princess Aruzia wears a plain shirt, farmer's overalls, and ordinary workboots while helping out with the kingdom's farms.